 Accreditation: The Illinois State Medical Society designates this live activity for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Credit designation: The Illinois State Medical Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Disclosure: There are no relevant financial relationships with ACCME-defined commercial interests for anyone who was in control of the content of this activity. |

-August 6, 2024 | Human Trafficking: Practical Approaches and Resources in a Healthcare Setting 12 p.m.
+August 6, 2025 | Addressing Implicit Bias in Medical Care 12 p.m.
 Register Online

 To view our archived webinars, click here.